iShares® ETFs FAQs

 No, expense ratios are the same at Fidelity as at any other firm.
-Expense ratios vary by ETF, but the 65 iShares® ETFs have an average expense ratio of .34%, compared to an industry average of .61%.
-The 10 iShares® Core ETFs have an average expense ratio of only .125%.
+Expense ratios vary by ETF, but the 70 iShares® ETFs have an average expense ratio of .32%, compared to an industry average of .61%.
 It is easy to compare the expense ratios of any ETFs in Fidelity's ETF Center.

-To be commission-free, the 65 iShares® ETFs must be traded online at Fidelity.com, using Active Trader Pro® tools, Wealth-Lab Pro®, or Fidelity Mobile® (iPhone®/iPod Touch®, iPad®, and AndroidTM apps).
+To be commission-free, the 70 iShares® ETFs must be traded online at Fidelity.com, using Active Trader Pro® tools, Wealth-Lab Pro®, or Fidelity Mobile® (iPhone®/iPod Touch®, iPad®, and AndroidTM apps).
 The trades can be buy or sell orders.
-After September 30, 2013, a short-term trading fee of $7.95 will be charged if a customer sells the ETF within 30 days of purchase.
+A short-term trading fee of $4.95 will be charged if a customer sells the ETF within 30 days of purchase.
 Due to the nature of the relationship, all iShares ETFs are not margin eligible for 30 days from settlement, similar to mutual funds.
 For margin customers, positions will automatically become margin eligible in their account after 30 days.

 We have an industry-leading ETF Research Center that offers: